KPL33/passfinder/README.md

 1. Visit https://candid-snickerdoodle-e60aa3.netlify.app/</br>
 2. Select the types of characters you would like to include in your password.
-3. Click the "Generate Password" button.</br>
+3. Enter a desired password length.</br>
-4. Follow the on-screen prompts to establish a password length.</br>
+4. Select the types of characters you'd like to include in your password.</br>
-5. Follow more prompts to choose preferences on what types of characters you'd like your password to include.</br>
+5. Click the "Generate Password" button.</br>

 ## App Screenshots